Abstract

 Dispersal of seeds is important for the continued survival of a plant species.
 If plants grow too closely together, they compete for light, water, and nutrients.
 Seed dispersal allows offspring to be spread over a wide area and decreases the competition between offspring.

-In this experiment, you will investigate how the size and shape of fruits or seeds influence their ability to be dispersed by wind.
-You will design your own fruit or seed and measure two important qualities that enhance its ability to disperse in the wind: distance traveled and time aloft.
+In this experiment, you will investigate how the size and shape of seeds influence their ability to be dispersed by wind.
+You will design your own seeds and measure two important qualities that enhance their ability to disperse in the wind: distance traveled and time aloft.

 Questions